 There are many types of transitions.
 Some common types are:

-For example, a sharp shift in brightness values will produce sharp edges and a sharp angle.
-In contrast, a gradual transition in brightness values will produce a soft edge and convex objects:
+For example, a sharp shift in brightness values produces a sharp edge and a sharp angle.
+In contrast, a gradual transition in brightness values produces a soft edge and convex objects:

-Each part of an object or a surface will have different relationships with any light source.
+Each part of an object or a surface has different relationships with any light source.

-Therefore, some parts of a tile will be closer to a light source, or in different angle, meaning there will always be transitions.
+Therefore, some parts of a tile are closer to a light source, or in a different angle, meaning there are always transitions.

-Sometimes transition will be because of a reflection, like reflection of the sky.
+Sometimes transitions occur due to reflection, like reflection of the sky.

-When drawing or painting, the change in transitions is more significant because, usually, a small part of a canvas represents a much larger area in reality, particularly in landscape paintings.
+When painting, the change in transitions is more significant because, usually, a small part of a canvas represents a much larger area in reality, particularly in landscape painting.

-So, one should pay attention to the transitions in order not to create a smooth, unnatural surface.
+So, pay attention to transitions in order not to create a flat, unnatural surface.

-When using colors, as opposed to a monochromatic drawing like pencil drawing, the color temperature has importance.
+When using colors, the color temperature has importance.

-Temperature is how cool or warm the colors are.
+Temperature is how cool or warm colors are.

 A cool or a warm color can be warmer or cooler.